kellykochanski/rescal-snow/README.md

 >> > Lambda_F = 0
 ```
 *What do these changes do?*
- - Csp\_templeate selects one of several initial conditions defined in [src/genesis.c](src/genesis.c): the initial condition is now a 15 cell high triangular wave instead of a 20 cell high cone
+ - `Csp_template` selects one of several initial conditions defined in [src/genesis.c](src/genesis.c): the initial condition is now a 15 cell high triangular wave instead of a 20 cell high cone
- - Lambda\_S controls the rate of sintering: we increased it from 0 to 0.01/t0.
+ - `Lambda_S` controls the rate of sintering: we increased it from 0 to 0.01/t0.
- - Lambda\_F controls the relative erodibility of the sintered grains: we set it to 0.05/t0, or 5% of the erodibility of the non-sintered grains
+ - `Lambda_F` controls the relative erodibility of the sintered grains: we set it to 0.05/t0, or 5% of the erodibility of the non-sintered grains

 **All rescal-snow parameters are all given brief descriptions in the .par file, and in [docs/rescal-snow-inputs.md](docs/rescal-snow-inputs.md).**